rabeehcv/Tarento-Database_Task/README.md

 7. Write Delete Queries

-   To delete existing data from all tables.
+   To delete any existing data from all tables.

 8. Write Update Queries

-   To update existing data in all tables.
+   To update any existing data in all tables.